franktranvantu/mastering-nodejs/README.md

-# Extracting the Config Logic
+# Extracting the Validation Logic